KhronosGroup/Vulkan-Hpp/README.md

 vk::Device device = physicalDevice.createDevice(createInfo);
 ```

 Some functions allow more than just `vk::Result::eSuccess` to be considered as a success code.
-For those functions, we always return a `ResultValue<SomeType>`.
+For those functions, we always return a `vk::ResultValue<SomeType>`.
 An example is `acquireNextImage2KHR`, that can be used like this:

 ```c++
 vk::ResultValue<uint32_t> result = device->acquireNextImage2KHR(acquireNextImageInfo);